lyz-code/blue-book/docs/fastapi.md

 uvicorn program_name:app --reload
 ```

-!!! note ""

-    The command is assuming that your `app` is available at the root of your
+Note: The command is assuming that your `app` is available at the root of your
 package, look at the [deploy section](#other-project-structures) if you feel
 lost.

 ## Resolve the 307 error